hirak-santra/sangjog-ts-project/README.md

 ## Features
 - API First Approach
 - Best for `SPA`
+- Simple Config control for `HTTP and HTTPS enabling`
 - `Strict Structural` Framework
 - Sangjog Project is built on `Typescript`
 - `Object oriented` and `type safe` project